MichalKarbownik/falcon-docs/docs/introduction/core-concepts.md

 title: Core Concepts
 ---

-Deity Falcon was built with a principle we called F.I.R.E:
+DEITY Falcon was built with the F.I.R.E. principal in mind:

-- **Flexible** - developers should be able to build any kind of PWA they want
+- **Flexible** - Allow you to build any kind of website; e-commerce, blogs, portfolio's, you name it
-- **Integrable** - it should be possible to integrate any kind of data source with it
+- **Integrable** - Allow you to integrate any kind of data source with it
-- **Reliable** - developers should not have to worry about high traffic and scalability
+- **Reliable** - You do not have to worry about high traffic and scalability
-- **Extensible** - it should be able to extend it with as many custom features as the need
+- **Extensible** - Allow you to extend your project with as many custom features as necessary

 ## Client-Server concept

-The main idea that stands behind having separate applications for Client and Server parts is to provide developers/project owners/DevOps with a scaling abilities per your needs:
+The main idea that stands behind having separate applications for Client and Server parts is to provide developers/project owners/DevOps with scaling abilities:

-- You can define special server requirements for Falcon Server instance, but keeping Falcon Client server instance more "lightweight"
+- You can define special server requirements for a Falcon Server instance, but keeping the Falcon Client server instance more "lightweight"
 - You can have multiple Falcon Client instances (geo-distributed) connected to a single Falcon Server application
-- Falcon Server is stateless, so you could scale it up as you need as well (for example, you don't want to be stuck with a single Falcon Server instance while supporting your mobile visitors with a dedicated application that uses Falcon Server as data provider)
+- Falcon Server is stateless, so you could scale it up as you need (for example, you don't want to be stuck with a single Falcon Server instance while supporting your mobile visitors with a dedicated application that uses Falcon Server as data provider)